 PDL currently leases approximately 45,000 square feet housing its manufacturing facility in Plymouth, Minnesota.
-The Company intends to manufacture the SMART M195 Antibody, PROTOVIR, if enrollment in clinical trials resumes, and some of its other products in preclinical development.
+The Company intends to manufacture the SMART M195 Antibody, PROTOVIR, if clinical trials warrant continued development, and some of its other products in preclinical development.
 PDL intends to continue to manufacture potential products for use in preclinical studies and clinical trials using this manufacturing facility in accordance with standard procedures that comply with cGMP and appropriate regulatory standards.
 Roche is responsible for manufacturing Zenapax and Boehringer Mannheim is responsible for manufacturing OST 577.